I helped my elderly aunt with her affairs in her final years, and learned a lot about the social and legal issues that

 The standard POA form has options to check-off that show which permissions you have.
 Make sure you include litigation rights.
 You never know when you might need that.
 It was required when I needed to defend my aunt in court for that lawsuit I mentioned earlier, brought on when I fired an aide.

 Once you complete the form, you need to get it notarized.
 I had to bring my aunt to the bank in a wheelchair to get it notarized.
 If that’s what it takes, you need to do it.

 2. Power of Attorney Expires Upon Death:

 A Power of Attorney is only valid while the person is alive.
 It becomes null and void upon death.
 If you were expected to handle the estate, then you would have had to be assigned as executor in the will.
 That is something that needs to be done well in advance.

 With all the legal issues that can arise, it’s crucial that you speak with a family attorney.

-When all the issues are taken care of properly, and with foresight, one can keep things going smoothly and assure that your elderly relative is comfortable and happy.
+When all the issues are taken care of correctly, and with foresight, you can keep things going smoothly and assure that your elderly family member is comfortable and happy.
 And with less stress on you.

 © 2010 Glenn Stok